 Peter Ratri looked back at his life and how he had his older brother killed so that he could take over and ensure the promise was maintained.
-However, when Emma offered him a chance to join them, he pulled a knife and slit his own throat, prefering to die that join them.
+However, when Emma offered him a chance to join them, he pulled a knife and slit his own throat, preferring to die than join them.

 With that taken care of, they activated the elevator to the gate to the human world.
 Norman was able to open the door with the pen.
 The kids and the moms all walked through the gate, but Emma, Ray, Norman, and the other kids from Lambda stayed behind, determined to change the world for the better with the help of Mujika and Sonju.

-Isabella took the kids to the human world where they built new lives while Emma, Ray, and Norman went on an epic quest to overthrough the demon Queen and put Mujika in her place.
-Something that they accomplished and promptly headed off the human world themselves.
+Isabella took the kids to the human world where they built new lives while Emma, Ray, and Norman went on an epic quest to overthrow the demon Queen and put Mujika in her place.
+Something that they accomplished and promptly headed off to the human world themselves.